badlydrawnrob/anki/README.md

 I've spent a lot of time so you can:

-- Use the flashcards as they are — or create your own colors/typography,
+- Use the flashcards as they are — or create your own colors/typography
-- Use the excellent `markdown->html` workflow  ... online or locally.
+- Use the excellent `markdown->html` workflow  ... online or locally

 The flashcards work on all platforms: [AnkiMobile](http://ankisrs.net/docs/AnkiMobile.html), [MacOS](https://apps.ankiweb.net) (Intel, Silicon) and [Android](https://github.com/ankidroid/Anki-Android).
 It depends on very little from the Anki app, no add-ons required (which tend to go out-of-date); it's stable software, with very light dependencies (Node and Pandoc) and a very simple setup.